bloom-lang/bud/docs/bust.md

 "rid" is the unique ID supplied when the request was made, "resp" is the parsed response from the server.
 For example, if you do a ":json" ":get", then "resp" will contain whatever JSON object was returned converted into a Ruby object, e.g., array, hash, etc. If there is an exception, then "resp" will contain a string describing the exception, and "exception" will be set to true; otherwise, "exception" will be set to false.

-A simple example is included (twitterexample.rb) that does an HTTP GET on Twitter's public timeline, returning the most recent statuses, and prints them to stdout.
+A simple example is included (bustclient-example.rb) that does an HTTP GET on Twitter's public timeline, returning the most recent statuses, and prints them to stdout.
 The example is in "examples/bust/client".

 The BUST client does not yet support OAuth.
 Also unsupported so far is HTTP DELETE and PUT.